Square Root Of 97 Simplified

 The key to understanding why √97 can't be simplified lies in its prime factorization.
 Prime factorization involves breaking down a number into its prime components – numbers divisible only by 1 and themselves.
 Let's find the prime factors of 97:

-Therefore, √97 remains as it is, a surd representing an irrational number.
+Which means, √97 remains as it is, a surd representing an irrational number.
 This means its decimal representation goes on forever without repeating.

 Approximating √97: Methods and Techniques